InternLM/InternLM/doc/code-docs/source/parallel.rst

         sequence_parallel=False,
     )

-- zero1: zero parallel strategy, divided into the following three cases, default value is -1
+- zero1: zero parallel strategy, divided into the following three cases, the default value is -1
     #.
-When size <= 0, the size of the zero1 process group is equal to the size of the data parallel process group, so the optimizer state parameters will be split within the data parallel range.
+When ``size <= 0``, the size of the zero1 process group is equal to the size of the data parallel process group, so the optimizer state parameters will be split within the data parallel range.
     #.
-When size == 1, zero1 is not used, and all data parallel groups retain the complete optimizer state parameters.
+When ``size == 1``, zero1 is not used, and all data parallel groups retain the complete optimizer state parameters.
     #.
-When size > 1 and size <= data_parallel_world_size, the zero1 process group is a subset of the data parallel process group.
+When ``size > 1`` and ``size <= data_parallel_world_size``, the zero1 process group is a subset of the data parallel process group.
-- tensor: tensor parallel size, usually the number of GPUs per node, default is 1
+- tensor: tensor parallel size, usually the number of GPUs per node, the default value is 1
 - pipeline: pipeline parallel strategy
     #. size: pipeline parallel size, the default value is 1
     #. interleaved_overlap: bool type, when interleaved scheduling, enable or disable communication optimization, the default value is False
-- sequence_parallel: Whether to enable sequence parallelism, the default value is False
+- sequence_parallel: whether to enable sequence parallelism, the default value is False

 Note: `Total number of GPUs = tensor parallel size * pipeline parallel size * data parallel size`